 - Cheaper online deals

 But a growing eCommerce industry doesn’t just create Canadian jobs in retail, call centres and warehouses.
-It also impacts on the logistics sector and creates jobs for delivery workers – not to forget the work it brings to manufactures.
+It also impacts on the logistics sector and creates jobs for delivery workers – not to forget the work it brings to manufacturers.

 5) Primary Care